 Statistics reveal that more than 35% of the labor force is in GS, and 25-30% of the labor force in the WB had been working in very bad conditions from 1970 till 1993.
 The Palestinian workers salaries do not exceed 30-50% of the salaries of their Israeli counterparts.

-The book asserts that stopping the suffering of the workers is neither by increasing the international financial aid, nor through the employment support programs, rather it is by ending the Israeli occupation.
-The statistics and documents in this book are rich and updated.
+The book asserts that stopping the suffering of the workers is neither by increasing the international financial aid, nor through the employment support programs, rather by ending the Israeli occupation.
+The statistics and documents in this book are rich.
 Moreover, it contains testimonies, and photos that are very persuasive and convincing.